gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 - Keywords

 ### Missing fields
-If a mandatory field is not given a popup will appear indicating a important missing piece of information
+After clicking 'Submit' if a mandatory field is not given a popup will appear indicating a important missing piece of information

 #### Usage licence